rosiestquartz/portfolio/content/photography/de_2020/_index.md

     }}
     </style>

-I spent a few days visiting a friend in Leipzig, Germany in August 2020.
+I spent a few days visiting a dear friend in Leipzig, Germany in August 2020.
 This is a collection of some of my favourite images I captured of the sights we saw together during that trip.

 (All social distancing and other COVID-19-related restrictions were obeyed during this trip).